-If you’ve worked up an appetite after visiting Dolmabahce Palace, then Halil usta just off Taksim Square is a good place for dinner.
+If you’ve worked up an appetite after visiting Dolmabahce Palace, then Ismail Usta Kebap ve Pide Salonu just off Taksim Square is a good place for dinner.
 They serve some seriously delicious lahmacun.
 Resembling a thin cheese-less pizza, lahmacun is a type of wrap topped with minced meat (commonly beef or lamb), vegetables, herbs, onions, tomatoes, and parsley.
 Wafer-thin, crisp around the edges but chewy towards the center, you roll it up like a burrito to eat.
 So good.

 After Hours Grub

 The Taksim area is home to many bars and clubs so you may want to grab a drink before heading back to your hotel.
 And if you get the munchies after downing a few beers, then this is a great place to get some late night grub.

 Located on Taksim Square, Kizilkayalar was also one of the restaurants featured on the Istanbul episode of No Reservations.
 It’s home to these strange but appealing “wet” (islak) burgers.
 They get their radioactive orange coloring from being dunked in a garlicky tomato sauce and being left to steam in a hamam-style glass box.
 A staple among late night boozers in Taksim Square, they’re moist, chewy, garlicky, and dangerously addictive.